-After moving from New Zealand to the USA this year, I noticed some striking cultural differences and curiosities about Americans and life in the United States, so I decided to jot them down.
+After moving from New Zealand to the USA in 2019, I noticed some striking cultural differences and curiosities about Americans and life in the United States, so I decided to jot them down.
 I ended up with 23 strange things about life in America, from cool cars to ‘child worship’ and everything in between.

 I decided to compile this list of observations, quirks and complaints into a list: